 Note: This report is a part of the FlyCast Lite reporting program and is updated seasonally or in the event of substantial changes that alter fly fishing tactics.
 FlyCast Lite reports are intended to give anglers a high level overview on seasonal conditions and general fishing tactics.

-Flows on the Animas have been somewhat variable in recent weeks, but are generally trending down and sit well below historical averages for this time of year.
+Flows on the Animas have been somewhat variable in recent weeks and are trending below historical averages for this time of year.
 While we've seen improvements over the last couple of weeks, water temps continue to near dangerous levels on a regular basis, especially on the stretches through town.
-As such, we'd encourage you to fish the earliest hours of the day or seek out higher elevation options.
+As such, we'd encourage you to fish the early hours as opposed to midday.
 That being said, the mornings have been great from a productivity standpoint.
 Nymphing continues to be the most effective mode of fishing right now, but surface action has been great with midges, PMDs, and caddis making regular appearances.
 When nymphing, focus on the deep and slow water in the early hours and as the day goes on hit the faster runs, riffles, seams and tailouts with an emerger.
 As far as flies go, lead with comparatively bigger attractor patterns with a little flash.
 Pat's Rubber Legs, Golden Stones, Barr's Tungstones, caddis larva, Pig Stickers, Rainbow Warriors, Flashback PTs and red Copper Johns are all great options.
 Otherwise, trail one or more smaller midge, baetis or caddis larva/emergers depending on the time of day.
 Streamers have been very effective, especially on overcast days.
 If you go this route, hit the banks hard and don't be afraid to make a splash as it will trigger the trout's predatory instincts and turn a few heads.
 Otherwise, hopper droppers have been highly effective and a lot of fun!